lbechberger/ML4NLP/README.md

 ### State of the Dataset

 First off, we did not collaborate with group zeta on our dataset, as our approach for generating negatives differs vastly from theirs.
 Second, as our dataset is still very noisy, we are still working on finding effective mechanisms to tackle that noise.
-We've implemented a second way to gain the dataset using NLTK, as well as using a custom regular grammar, leading to different datasets, and will use as final dataset the set union of those datasets, which (hopefully) contains less noise than the individual ones.
+We've implemented a second way to gain the dataset using NLTK, as well as using a custom regular grammar, leading to different datasets, and will use as final dataset the set intersection of those datasets, which (hopefully) contains less noise than the individual ones.

 Other methods still being worked on is a script that checks for entities using the knowledgestore, that extracts information from these.
 As, however, the knowledgestore-API was really unreliable in the past week (the server was down almost all of the time when we worked on this task), we unfortunately could not finish this.